jbosse/jbosse.github.io/careerday/script.md

 4. What are the skills needed to perform this job?
 ==================================================
 In order to be a good programmer, you need to learn how to solve problems.
-In order to help someone bring their idea to life, you need good communication skills.
+In order to help someone bring their idea to life, you need to be a good listener.
 Technology is always changing, so you also have to love to learn.

 5. What are the benefits and tradeoffs of this occupation?